 As a new mom, it is tempting to go and check on your baby every time they flinch.

 Unfortunately, by opening that door and creeping over to the bed, you risk waking your sleeping baby–and it’s a nightmare to try and get them back to peaceful sleep.
 Using a video baby monitor can help you check on your baby without disrupting them.

 We liked this video monitor, as it was easy to use and also calculated the temperature of our baby’s room.
 Keep in mind that a monitor is not a replacement for checking on your baby, but it should lessen the visits you have to make to check on them.

 Remember sleep for your baby is just as important as sleep for you.
 If you can’t function because you are sleep deprived–how do you expect to care for another little person?
-Brenda from Paper Heart Family has an excellent list of ideas to help mom get some sleep too that I really recommend checking out.
+Here is a post where you can learn some self care tips for new moms!

 How is your baby sleeping?
 What tactics have you tried to get them to sleep?
 I would love to hear about it in the comment section below.

 If you enjoyed this post, please share or pin it for later!